 "I like them all.
 But I am proud of my back piece.
 Which is..."
 Spencer gave a sharp short disbelieving laugh, "A lioness."

 "Really?
-I'm sure Teddy would be pleased to know she was so right about you that you got a lioness tattooed on your back."
+I'm sure Teddy would be pleased to know she was so right about you that you have a lioness tattooed on your back."
 Paige grinned.

 Spencer looked like she was at war with herself, as if she was struggling to say something.
 The side that won was the one that wanted to open up.